AndreFCruz/feup-lpoo-armadillo/README.md

 ## Tests Coverage
 ** TODO PRINTSCREEN NEEDED **

-## Lessons learned
+## Other Considerations
-#### Singleton... and why we decided not to use it
-We had initially planned for the GameModel class to implement the Singleton pattern, but eventually it became more troublesome than the problems it solved.
+* ### Lessons learned - Singleton... and why we decided not to use it We had initially planned for the GameModel class to implement the Singleton pattern, but eventually it became more troublesome than the problems it solved.
 It increased code coupling and made automated testing unnecessarily difficult.

+* ### Overall time spent developing:
+  we estimate a total of **300 hours** (150 for each developer), including frustratingly trying to integrate google play services, and releasing the game in the play store.

+* ### Developers:
+  Project developed for 'Object Oriented Programming Laboratory', a second year subject @FEUP.

+  Authors: @andrefcruz and @edgaracarneiro

+* ### Game Art: ###
+  A big thanks to **Mariana Silva** for providing most of the art we use in the game.